 Randy Susan Meyers

-author of The Murderer’s Daughters and Waisted
+author of The Murderer’s Daughters

 Deborah Cohan has written a brave and beautiful memoir….not ‘beautiful’ in the sense of pretty or lovely or sugarcoated in any way.
 Beautifully written, yes, but also beautiful in its raw, graphic honesty—that is, in the sense that truth is beauty.
 There is much hard-won wisdom in these pages–wisdom gleaned from Cohan’s years of caregiving for an abusive parent–and it will benefit those who find themselves navigating that rocky terrain.
 But this is also a story about life and death, love and loss, and the complicated nature of family and relationship.
 Which makes Welcome to Wherever We Are a universal story, one with wisdom for us all.